turmeric-blend/CuriousKid/README.md

 - It's contract allow creators to have stable earnings
 - Perfect as gifts to kids.
 No time like the present to get them started on their blockchain journey.

+# TODO: add explanation/diagrams on how it works, features(how is it different)

 ## How to use

 Curious Kid consists of 2 parts, the backend and frontend.